 The MMEA’s operations are headquartered at the Subang air station, and it also has a base at Kota Kinabalu in the east of Malaysia, where the AW139s will be stationed.
 Zammani said the Air Wing’s charter is to respond to a call within 30 minutes and be on station within two hours.
 All the aircraft are capable of carrying and employing weapons (under strict rules of engagement) should there be a requirement.

 The Dauphins are fully operational and a group of 10 pilots and crewmen recently have been qualified for both day and night search and rescue.
 The nominal requirement is for three complete crews.
+All training is carried out in Malaysia.
+The agency also has a policy of contracting out maintenance; for example, Eurocopter Malaysia is responsible for maintenance at Subang.

-The first CL-415 arrived in December 2008 and flew in utility configuration, without mission equipment installed, until returning to the manufacturer for this work to be carried out.
+The first CL-415 arrived in December 2008 and flew in utility configuration, without mission equipment installed, until returning to the manufacturer after LIMA for this work to be carried out.
 It is due to return to Subang by mid-year.
 The second aircraft arrived last November, equipped with all its mission gear.

 The CL-415s also have a firebombing role, with the first aircraft already having been used to fight underground pit fires in Selangor state in August and September.
 It also provided assistance during a fire aboard the Navy’s landing ship RMN Sri Inderapura in October.
-However, when mission equipment is installed, the aircraft will not be used for firebombing.
+However, when mission equipment is installed the aircraft will not be used for firebombing.
 But Zammani said removal and reinstallation of that gear will not take more than four hours.

 The AW139s are being acquired for SAR duties from Kota Kinabalu, but will also be used on interdiction missions in the maritime area of operations.